 Frequently Asked Questions

-Can you open a bank account for a baby?
+Can parents open a bank account for a baby?

 When should kids get a bank account?

-Can a 16-year-old open a bank account on their own?
+Can a 16-year-old open a bank account by themselves?